Jeffery22-Sjtu/jeffery22-sjtu.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Ruijie Fu, a fourth-year PhD student in the [Department of Automation](https://automation.sjtu.edu.cn/) at Shanghai Jiao Tong University.
+My name is Ruijie Fu, and I am a fourth-year PhD student in the [School of Automation and Intelligent Sensing](https://sais.sjtu.edu.cn/) and the [John Hopcroft Center for Computer Science](https://jhc.sjtu.edu.cn/) at Shanghai Jiao Tong University.
 My supervisor is [Prof. Yehan Ma](https://www.cs.sjtu.edu.cn/jiaoshiml/mayehan.html).
 Prior to that, I received my bachelor's degree from Jilin University in 2022.
 My research interests are mainly in the __control, communication, and computation co-design__ for Cyber-Physical Systems and Real-time Systems.
 You can find my CV [here](https://github.com/Jeffery22-Sjtu/jeffery22.github.io/tree/master/files/Ruijie_Fu_s_CV.pdf).

 <span style="font-size:24px; font-weight:bold;">Contact information</span>